-In what is perhaps the seminal study in economics of the 1918 influenza pandemic's long-run effects on wellbeing, Almond (2006) finds wide-ranging adverse effects on later-life human capital and labor market outcomes among U.S. cohorts exposed to the pandemic in utero.
-These include substantial reductions in high school completion rates, wages, and socioeconomic status, alongside large increases in the probability of living in poverty, the receipt of welfare payments, the likelihood of incarceration, and-particularly among men-the probability of physical disability.
-41 That these adverse outcomes exist in spite of a pandemic-induced increase in miscarriages, stillbirths, and infant mortality rates (see, e.g., Guimbeau et al., 2020; Mamelund, 2004)-all culling forces which likely resulted in a pool of survivors if anything positively selected on health-is a testament to the catastrophic extent of post-1918 scarring.
+wages, and socioeconomic status, alongside large increases in the probability of living in poverty, the receipt of welfare payments, the likelihood of incarceration, and-particularly among men-the probability of physical disability.
+That these adverse outcomes exist in spite of a pandemic-induced increase in miscarriages, stillbirths, and infant mortality rates (see, e.g., Guimbeau et al., 2020; Mamelund, 2004)-all culling forces which likely resulted in a pool of survivors if anything positively selected on health-is a testament to the catastrophic extent of pandemic scarring.

-Almond's initial study has also since spawned a large and varied literature interrogating the long-run effects of the 1918 pandemic across a range of global settings.
+Almond's initial study has also since spawned a large and varied literature interrogating the long-run effects of the 1918 pandemic across a range of empirical settings.
 A first set of studies dig deeper into the U.S. case.
-One such study shows that 1919 birth cohorts (and in particular, those born in Quarter 2 of 1919, who were in utero at the height of the pandemic), are 4 percentage points (or 10 percent) more likely to report fair or poor health than their counterparts born in surrounding years; see a statistically significant 17-35 percent increase in a range of functional limitations, including trouble hearing, speaking, lifting, and walking; and are also likelier to experience diabetes and stroke (Almond and Mazumdar; 2005).
+One such study shows that 1919 birth cohorts (and in particular, those born in Quarter 2 of 1919, who were in utero at the height of the pandemic), are 4 percentage points (or 10 percent) more likely to report fair or poor health than their counterparts born in surrounding years; see a statistically significant 17-35 percent increase in a range of functional limitations, including trouble hearing, speaking, lifting, and walking; and are also likelier to experience diabetes and stroke (Almond & Mazumdar; 2005).
 Others debate the possibility of pandemic-induced selection into fertility, which could confound estimates of the long-run health effects of early-life pandemic exposure.
-These studies ultimately conclude that the positive selection of WWI recruits, and the corresponding negative selection of pandemic-era fathers, does not substantially alter the conclusion that fetal exposure to the 1918 pandemic was a major and direct cause of these cohorts' later-life disadvantage (Brown and Thomas, 2018; Beach et al., 2018).
+These studies ultimately conclude that the positive selection of WWI recruits, and the corresponding negative selection of pandemic-era fathers, does not substantially alter the conclusion that fetal exposure to the 1918 pandemic was a major and direct cause of these cohorts' later-life disadvantage (Brown & Thomas, 2018; Beach et al., 2018).

 A newer set of papers, focusing on non-Western, and particularly, lower-income, settings, shows that the evidence on the pandemic's long-run penalties is robust across a range of empirical contexts, each with different levels of baseline income and health status, different institutional responses to the pandemic, and different degrees of involvement in WWI.
-For instance, as in the West, in Taiwan there is evidence of permanent scarring: cohorts exposed to the pandemic in utero faced penalties with respect to educational attainment, heights, kidney disease, circulatory and respiratory issues, and diabetes (Lin and Liu, 2014).
+For instance, as in the West, in Taiwan there is evidence of permanent scarring: cohorts exposed to the pandemic in utero faced penalties with respect to educational attainment, heights, kidney disease, circulatory and respiratory issues, and diabetes (Lin & Liu, 2014).
 In low-income settings with minimal public health intervention, even higher incomes only did so much to buffer these shocks: in a sample of high-SES children in Japan, Ogasawara (2018) finds that in utero exposure to the 1918 influenza pandemic reduced boys' and girls' heights by 0.28 cm and 0.14 cm, respectively- magnitudes which in other studies have been associated with substantial increases in the probability of type II diabetes, osteoarthritis, and heart disease.
 The long-run results seen in Japan, as in Guimbeau et al. (2020) in Brazil, are consistent with sex differences in resilience to adverse health shocks.